AdvancedCustomFields/docs/functions/acf_register_block_type.md

 ---
-title: acf_register_block()
+title: acf_register_block_type()
 description: Registers a custom block type in the Gutenberg editor.
 category: functions
+redirects: ['acf-register-block']
 ---

 ## Description
 Registers a custom block type in the Gutenberg editor.

 Blocks are the fundamental element of the Gutenberg editor.
 WordPress provides many default block types such as paragraph, heading and image.
-The **acf_register_block()** function can be used to add new block types via PHP.
+The **acf_register_block_type()** function can be used to add new block types via PHP.

 Once registered, your block will appear in the "Block" location rules when editing a field group.
 This allows you to map fields to your block and define the content.